 She Was A Man Once

 At present, when people in Arayat are asked who Sinukuan was, they will say she's the woman of the mountain.
-But it's only a partial of the truth..
+But it's only half the truth..

 He was also the rival enemy of the moon god Apung Namalyari -Apo na Malyari (Mallari) of Mount Pinatubo, ruler of the eight rivers in Zambales located 16 miles away south.
-He was engaged on an epic battle with his rival, who “hurled stones” at Sinukuan.
-Perhaps this is actually a recollection of Pinatubo’s pre-Hispanic eruption, over 600 years ago?
+He engaged on an epic battle with his rival, who “hurled stones” at Sinukuan.
+Perhaps this is actually a recollection of Mt.
+Pinatubo’s pre-Hispanic eruption over 600 years ago.

 In one story, Sinukuan was gravely wounded by a giant that resides in Mt.
 Pinatubo, but in other legends, this giant in Zambales mountain challenged and defeated the king of Arayat.
 The latter was killed and his son Sinukuan took his place, and later he eventually married the daughter of the lord of Zambales or vice versa.

 In varying versions, he was the father of three (sometimes male or female)other dieties, ; Munag Sumala (the golden serpent who represents dawn), Lakandanup (god of gluttony and represents the sun at noon time) and Gatpanapun(the noble who only knew pleasure whose name means 'afternoon').

 In many cases, the accounts are clearly mixed with other folk material.
 For example, the tale of Sinukuan's friends including Carguin Cargon and Supla Supling are taken from the Spanish legend of Lucifer's Ear.